 Look for tools that offer data analytic tools with a high degree of flexibility for your ad-hoc analysis.
 The best systems ensure data is analyzed and reported on while still connected to the original data source, not taken offline and manipulated manually.
 This gets rid of the need for disparate, disconnected spreadsheets, where the risk of errors grows every time data is exported or edited.

 Ready to learn more about K12 reporting?
-Watch our webinar on the Myths and Facts of K12 Reporting fill out the form for immediate access.
+Watch the recent webinar on myths and facts of K12 reporting.